mapl/documentation/rewrite_rules.rst

 List of Rules
 -------------

+- :code:`add_dynamic_image`: Tries to add the highest quality images from sites that use JavaScript to load images (e.g. either lazily when scrolling or based on screen size).
 - :code:`add_image_title`: Add each image's title as a caption under the image.
 - :code:`add_youtube_video`: Insert Youtube video inside the article (automatic for Youtube.com)